kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

         // an error will be returned specifying that no valid target model is found.
         ModelName string
         // Optional
-        // Use cases with an objective have higher priority than services without.
+        // LLM Services with an objective have higher priority than services without.
         // IMPORTANT: By specifying an objective, this places the LLMService in a higher priority class than LLMServices without a defined priority class.
         // In the face of resource-scarcity.
 Higher priority requests will be preserved, and lower priority class requests will be rejected.
         Objective *Objective